Computer Science & Electrical Engineering

 Undergraduate Programs

-Computer Science is an exciting and rapidly evolving discipline involving the study of computing systems and computation.
-Computing systems are now a critical component in nearly every field.
-As computer applications have increased in number and complexity, so has the need for specialists in computer systems and software.
-Research in computer science continues to broaden and extend our knowledge and provide new opportunities.
+Electrical & Computer Engineering, Computer Science and Cybersecurity are exciting and rapidly evolving disciplines involving the study of computing, computation, cybersecurity, and electrical systems.
+These systems are critical components in nearly every field.
+As these applications have increased in number and complexity, so has the need for specialists in electrical systems, computer systems, cybersecurity, and software.
+Research in these fields continues to broaden and extend our knowledge and provide new opportunities.

-The study of computer science is a challenging and satisfying intellectual activity that can be carried forward into graduate school and throughout one’s life.
+The study of Electrical & Computer Engineering, Computer Science and Cybersecurity is a challenging and satisfying intellectual activity that can be carried forward into graduate school and throughout one’s life.
 Our graduates achieve a high degree of success in building careers in both public and private sectors.

 Facilities and Equipment

-The department has multiple computing labs that support exploration in areas such as animation, computer architecture, cyber security, data mining, database systems, data visualization, embedded real-time controls, embedded systems, general use of GPUs in computing, graphics, image signal processing, intelligent systems, machine learning, network computing, parallel and cloud computing, software development, and virtual reality.
+The department has multiple computing labs that support exploration in areas such as power systems, embedded systems, control systems, signal processing, animation, computer architecture, cybersecurity, data mining, database systems, data visualization, embedded real-time controls, general use of GPUs in computing, graphics, intelligent systems, machine learning, network computing, parallel and cloud computing, software development, and virtual reality.

-• Classroom labs are utilized, providing hands-on instructional capabilities for any area of computer science.
+- Classroom labs are utilized, providing hands-on instructional capabilities.

 Opportunities for Students